bryonlhobbs/school_district_analysis/README.md

 # School District Analysis

 ## Overview
   In this challenge, I was asked to re-analyze student data after it was determined that ninth graders at Thomas High School engaged in academic dishonesty.
-In doing so, I needed to remove scores from these students based on scholol and graade.
+In doing so, I needed to remove scores from these students based on scholol and grade.
 Then, I needed to re-calculate averages for reporting.
 Finally, I needed to redo the analysis for factors like school spending, school size, and type of school.

 ## Results